tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 The more time you spend looking at beautiful design. the more easily you will be able to differentiate it from bad design.
 Train your eye by consuming and eventually you'll get to the point where it's kind of second nature.

+Always ask myself or a friend how the design make me/him feel?
 ## 8px grid system

 Helps us with consistency.